sytelus/HackerNewsData/readme.md

 The program used to create this file is available at https://github.com/sytelus/HackerNewsDownloader.

 ###Format###
-Entire file is JSON compliment array.
+Entire file is JSON compliant array.
 Each element in array is json object that is exactly the response that returned by HN Algolia REST API.
 The property named `hits` contains the actual list of stories.
 As this file is very large we recommend json parsers that can work on file streams instead of reading entire data in memory.

 ```json
 {